Sustainability

 Before diving into challenges and solutions, let’s take a closer look at the benefits of delivering sustainable events.

-The primary reason behind any sustainability effort is typically reducing waste and helping the planet.
+The primary goal of environmentally sustainable events is to reduce environmental impact while delivering meaningful experiences for attendees.
 While these benefits are true for sustainable events, there are perks beyond environmental ones, too.
 There are financial and brand motivations, to boot.

 • 77% of consumers are more likely to support environmentally conscious companies.